 Return of Title IV Funding - Financial Aid

 When a student withdraws from the College, his or her federal financial aid must be returned to the government.
-The date of withdrawal Whittier College uses for the return of Title IV funds shall be the date the student submits a completed and signed Withdrawal Form to the Dean of Students office.
+The date of withdrawal Whittier College uses for the return of Title IV funds shall be the date the student submits a completed and signed Withdrawal Form to the Registrar’s office.
 The Office of Financial Aid will apply federal, state, and institutional policy to determine the amount of funding, if any, that must be returned to the Department of Education, as well as any entity of student or parent aid assistance programs.

 Return of Institutional Aid

 When a student withdraws from the College, financial aid given by the College is also returned to its original source.
 Institutional aid consists of restricted and unrestricted scholarships, Whittier Grants, endowments, and Whittier loans.
 The refund or cancellation of institutional financial aid shall follow the pro-rata policy of the "Cancellation of Institutional Charges."
-The date of withdrawal from Whittier College used for the return of institutional aid shall be the date the student submits a completed and signed Withdrawal Form to the Dean of Students office.
+The date of withdrawal from Whittier College used for the return of institutional aid shall be the date the student submits a completed and signed Withdrawal Form to the Registrar’s office.